ats-lang/ATS-CodeBook/RECIPE/ReadFromSTDIN/README.md

 file handle.

-The following function ```tally``` prompts the user to input integers and then returns the sum of all of the integers read from STDIN:
+The following function ```tally``` prompts the user to input integers and then returns at the end the sum of all of the integers read from STDIN:

 ```ats
 fun